 Retention, Conversion, & Engagement

 There’s a negative impact when customers lose faith in an online platform – be it a service or a marketplace.

 It follows that if users leave; revenues will drop.
 Lower engagement leads to fewer conversions.
 But that’s not all.
 Costs increase too as a result – as it becomes increasingly more expensive to win back old, or entice new, customers.

 Lower user retention stemming from a negative experience pushes up the cost of user acquisition.
 Similarly, higher user leakage means that the lifetime value of users will drop too.

 Given that, a bad UGC experience can contribute to a fairly rapid downward spiral, the case for prevention rather than reaction is more important than most site owners consider.

 A company’s reputation online matters just as much – if not more so – than how it’s perceived offline.
 After all, content tends to have a habit of lingering online.
 That’s why bad UGC can be so damaging.

 It can often be hard for brands to shake the stigma of bad content published about them.
-By the same token, their reputation can be damaged by (unknowingly) hosting it as well.
+By the same token, their reputation can also be damaged by (unknowingly) hosting it.
 This can be disastrous for online marketplaces, classifieds, and chat sites, who often need to rebuild trust from the bottom up.

 While many businesses will focus on providing multichannel support, and making it as easy as possible for customers to access their business and support channels, reducing the number of support requests doesn’t always factor in as highly.